T3Social/HumHub-WeChat/README.md

 This module is working with latest HumHub Version.

+***

+**NOTE: I will no longer make use of HumHub and I stop updating my modules and themes for HumHub.
+It is up to you, you are welcome to update the modules and themes in the future.**

+***

 ## Description

 This module adds a simple chat-widget to the admin backend of Your HumHub installation.
 You can use it to share infos with Your team mates or just to chitchat.